buberdds/buberdds.github.io/_posts/2012-09-01-rooting-asus-transformer-tf300t-android-4.1-Jelly-Bean.md

 </code>
 </pre>

 It's time to run unlock app on your Transformer.
-After unlocking it's time to use fastboot and install TWRP.
+After unlocking you have to use fastboot command and install TWRP.

 Turn off your device and boot to fastboot (power on while holding volume down, then select the usb icon and hit volume up to confirm).
 The device will now be in fastboot mode.
 Plug the device into your computer and type: